 You are in Vietnam, and after a few days of busy sightseeing in Hanoi, you wish to visit the remote mountain town of Mai Chau.
 Getting from Hanoi to Mai Chau is easy.
 Follow our lead and ignore anyone who tells you otherwise.
 We took our two kids to Mai Chau, stayed in a stilt house and had a ball.
 But, there were a few things I wish someone writing a Vietnam travel blog had told me about; especially about what to expect when you get the local bus!

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.

 The distance between Mai Chau and Hanoi is approximately 140 kilometres.
 But the roads are squiggly and so the journey (on a bus) takes around three and a half hours.

 It’s too far to go for a day trip from Hanoi to Mai Chau, you’d be spending most of your day on the bus and you don’t want to do that. trust me.
-Anyway, there is too much to experience in Mai Chau to rush.
+Anyway, there are lots of things to do in Mai Chau so you don’t want to rush.

 I’m guessing your reasons for wanting to visit Mai Chau are the same as mine were:

 - You want to experience some real Vietnam. (for more on this subject check out our post on Vietnam scams)